-This rye whiskey cocktail is an original I debuted at Staplehouse about a year ago and has since been featured by some pretty well known publications like the AJC and Bon Appetit Magazine.
-I think folks have come to love it so much because it's appropriate for all occasions, all types of weather, and all ages.
-Wait…that's mostly accurate.
-I've found the Ivey League to be a real crowd pleaser, even people who claim not to like whiskey.
-The tart citrus, slight bitterness of the amaro, the aroma of lavender and spice of rye all come together for a very balanced and easy drinking cocktail.
+This cocktail is appropriate for all occasions, all types of weather, and all ages.
+Well….that’s only mostly accurate.
+I have found this cocktail to be enjoyed across all demographics, even people who claim not to like whiskey.
+The tart citrus, slight bitter of the amaro, aroma of lavender, and spice of rye all come together for a very balanced and easy drinking cocktail.
 But the real secret is that this drink is made with a heap of love in celebration of a great friendship.

-Friends like Gregg Ivey are hard to come by - one of a kind, true blue.
-It is hard to recall all the times we shared: exploring abandoned schools, killing a case of Pabst in Lincoln Park, getting our trucks stuck in the mud, moving away from home, moving back.
-The memories are fond, and now tinged with the bitter pain of loss after Gregg's passing in 2015.
-I feel this cocktail captures those emotions and has a likeness to Gregg.
-It's a crowd pleaser and you know you're gonna have some fun if you spend any time hanging out.
+Friends like Gregg Ivey are hard to come by.
+One of a kind, true blue.
+It is hard to recall all the times we shared: exploring abandoned buildings, sharing cold beers in Lincoln Park, getting trucks stuck in the mud, arguing about music, pranking friends, moving away from home, moving back.
+The memories are fond, and now tinged with the bitter pain of loss.
+I feel this cocktail captures those emotions well.
 This is a beverage for the glory days, for reminiscing, and for joy.

 .5 oz lemon

 1.5 oz Rittenhouse rye

 First you will need to make your lavender honey syrup.
 Combine ½ cup water, ½ cup honey, and 2 tablespoons of lavender in a sauce pan.
 Bring contents to a simmer and remove from heat.
 Stir and cover and allow the lavender to steep for about 20 minutes.
 Strain the lavender out and refrigerate.
 Yields about 1 cup and will last in the fridge for over a month.